mishsonjica-hash/Amanda-Sonjica/README.md

 5. Promo Discount Analysis – "Buy 2 Get 1 Free on Iwisa" Was Effective: The Power Promo run in April 2025 worked and revenue increased by R 7,045.44 and the average basket value rose by R 75.76.
 The promotion also increased Transaction count which means customers are spending more per visit during the promotional period.

 8. Product Category Effect: The Groceries category remains the top revenue contributor (R 495,829.88 in 2024 → R 512,113.53 in 2025), but the Apparel category showed the most revenue growth at 14.22% YOY.
 Within Western Cape specifically, the Beverages subcategory generates the highest revenue compared to other categories and subcategories.
 This highlights an opportunity to leverage high-growth categories like Apparel and strong performers like Beverages to drive recovery strategies.

+ The findings are indepth explained in the [`Findings.md`](https://github.com/mishsonjica-hash/Amanda-Sonjica/blob/main/Findings.md)

 ---